arces-wot/SEPADocs/README.md

 Name | Email | On Github
 ---- | ----- | ---------
+Cristiano Aguzzi | cristiano DOT aguzzi AT unibo.it | @relu91
 Fabio Viola | fabio DOT viola AT unibo DOT it | @desmovalvo Francesco Antoniazzi | francesco DOT antoniazzi AT unibo DOT it | @fr4ncidir Luca Roffia | luca DOT roffia AT unibo DOT it | @lroffia